rdeepak2002/reddit-place-script-2022/README.md

 ENV_DRAW_Y_START="y_position_start_integer"
 ```

 Change image.jpg to specify what image to draw.
-Note: one pixel is placed every 5 minutes.
+Note: one pixel is placed every 5 minutes and only jpeg images are supported.